ebzzry/ebzzry.github.io/src/kvm.md

 $ egrep '(vmx|svm)' /proc/cpuinfo
 ```

-If it returns some text, then you're good.
+If it returns some text, then you’re good.

 ### Software